NemesisTheory/ODST-Soundtracks/README.md

 - The Light at the End: https://www.youtube.com/watch?v=99HjuHV-yMk

 # Credits
-All songs are made by the following people and their production performances, none of these songs belong to me or have any right to.
+*All* songs are made by the following people and their production performances, *none* of these songs *belong to me* or *have any right to*.
 - Martin O'Donnell
 - Michael Salvatori
 - The Northwest Sinfonia